 To read more about the renewal of Islamic thought, we invite you to read “Contending Modernities Goes to the Madrasa” and “Madrasa Graduates: Children of Abraham and Aristotle.”

 Meet the Team

 The Madrasa Discourses project is run by Drs.
-Ebrahim Moosa, Mahan Mirza, and Waris Mazhari.
+Ebrahim Moosa, Mahan Mirza, Waris Mazhari, and Ammar Khan Nasir.
 Visit the Madrasa Discourses Team page to learn more about each faculty member and what drew them to the project.

 Finalists Selected in New Delhi, India and Gujranwala, Pakistan